-Customers are tired of selling.
+Customers are tired of selling and want to read content that solves their problems.
 They want more from your business before they purchase from you.
-It’s why so many customers (57%) complete their own due diligence about your company before they ever even speak to a sales person, according to CEB Global.
+It’s why so many customers (57%) complete their own due diligence about your company before they ever even speak to a salesperson, according to CEB Global.

-So, how do you ensure that the due diligence leads people to becoming a customer and not running away?
+So, how do you ensure that due diligence leads people to become a customer and not run away?
 You can use your content to engage potential buyers early on in the marketing and sales funnel by creating a narrative that helps them form a connection with your brand.
 One way is to create content that is all about relationships, building trust, and demonstrating value.

 The key is the way you approach content creation.
 We’ve gathered our nine favorite tips and tricks for using content to build relationships that transform into sales.